 The lingzhi mushroom (灵芝) is one of the most revered herbs in traditional chinese medicine (TCM).
 It’s famous name shares as much fame as ginseng and bird’s nest.

-Also known as reishi, TCM stores sometimes display highly valuable lingzhi as a proud declaration of their prized possession.
+Also known as reishi, or glossy ganoderma, TCM stores sometimes display highly valuable lingzhi as a proud declaration of their prized possession.

 During Chinese new year or any celebration events, especially when seniors are the focal point, lingzhi is a proper gift that is meant to convey deep respect and a wish of good health for the recipient.

-Among it’s various alias, some of the best known ones are the herb of spiritual potency, herb of revival, magic mushroom, divine fungus, herb of immortality, etc.
+Among it’s various alias, some of the best known ones are the herb of spiritual potency, herb of revival, magic mushroom, divine fungus, herb of immortality, sacred fungus, etc.